Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 A child with at least one Filipino parent is a Filipino citizen by parentage, regardless of where the child was born.
 That citizenship does not depend on the foreign parent's visa.

-These are family-law and property-law questions, not just immigration ones.
-If long-term property ownership or inheritance matters in your plans, get advice from a Philippine lawyer familiar with both before you commit.
+Land ownership and inheritance are separate legal questions.
+If property ownership matters in your plans, get advice from a Philippine lawyer before you commit.

 If the Marriage Ends